interledger/interledger-website/src/_drafts/interledger-foundation-launches-to-build-more-equitable-and-creative-opportunities-on-the-web.md

   Director of the <a
   href="https://www.gatesfoundation.org/our-work/programs/global-growth-and-opportunity/financial-services-for-the-poor">Financial
-  Services for the Poor program at the Bill &amp; Melinda Gates Foundation</a>, a member of the Interledger Foundation Board of Directors, and Chair of the <a href="http://mojaloop.io">Mojaloop Foundation</a>.</p><p>&ldquo;Creating economic fairness and opportunity for the unbanked and vulnerable populations is our highest priority,&rdquo; said Maha Bahou, <a href="https://www.jopacc.com/Default/En">CEO of Jordan Payments and Clearing Company (JoPACC)</a>, and a member of the Interledger Foundation Board of Directors. &ldquo;We are proud to support the Interledger Foundation and its efforts to advance a more inclusive web future where everyone, everywhere can connect and create as part of the global economy.&rdquo;</p><p>&ldquo;The Interledger Foundation and Grant for the Web are dedicated to driving financial inclusion by supporting innovators that have historically been excluded as leaders in emergent technologies.
-Open payment networks on the web can decentralize the privilege associated with monetizing content and we are excited to build a community of web advocates, creators and publishers who are developing powerful solutions to control who benefits from the distribution of their work,&rdquo; said Chris Lawrence, Senior Program Manager, <a href="https://www.grantfortheweb.org/">Grant for the Web</a>, Interledger Foundation.&nbsp;</p><p>&ldquo;Interledger has the potential to revolutionize digital payments and change the economy of the web.
+  Services for the Poor program at the Bill &amp; Melinda Gates Foundation</a>, a member of the Interledger Foundation Board of Directors, and Chair of the Mojaloop Foundation.</p><p>&ldquo;Creating economic fairness and opportunity for the unbanked and vulnerable populations is our highest priority,&rdquo;
+  said Maha Bahou, CEO of Jordan Payments and Clearing Company (JoPACC), and a member of the Interledger Foundation Board of Directors. &ldquo;We are proud to support the Interledger Foundation and its efforts to advance a more inclusive web future where everyone, everywhere can connect and create as part of the global economy.&rdquo;</p><p>&ldquo;The Interledger Foundation and Grant for the Web are dedicated to driving financial inclusion by supporting innovators that have historically been excluded as leaders in emergent technologies.
+Open payment networks on the web can decentralize the privilege associated with monetizing content and we are excited to build a community of web advocates, creators and publishers who are developing powerful solutions to control who benefits from the distribution of their work,&rdquo; said Chris Lawrence, Senior Program Manager, <a href="https://www.grantfortheweb.org/">Grant for the Web</a>, Interledger Foundation.</p><p>&ldquo;Interledger has the potential to revolutionize digital payments and change the economy of the web.
 Along the way, it will have a significant impact on access to digital financial services connecting markets around the globe.
 The fact that a developer or creator anywhere in the